October 10, 2024

 Mormon Trail Lake

-Water clarity is good.
-Channel Catfish - Fair: Anglers are having success at night using blood bait.
-Largemouth Bass - Fair: Anglers are having success fishing topwater baits early in the morning then switching to plastics in deeper water.
+Largemouth Bass - Fair: Try topwater baits early in the morning then switch to plastics in deeper water.

 Prairie Rose Lake

-- Fair: Find submerged tree piles and vertical jig to catch 10- to 12-inch black crappie.
+Water clarity is poor.
+Black Crappie - No report: Find submerged tree piles and vertical jig to catch 10- to 12-inch black crappie.
 Bluegill - Slow: Anglers are catching a few fish slow trolling deep water areas.
-Largemouth Bass - Good: Early morning has been good throwing topwater baits.
+Largemouth Bass - Fair.

 Viking Lake